Arunima-Paul/PowerBI-sales-analysis/README.md

 •	The number of gaming genres has steadily increased from the 1980s to the early 2010s, reaching a peak before a decline.
 •	The industry witnessed a boom in genre diversity from the 1990s to 2010, likely due to advancements in gaming technology and player preferences evolving.
 •	However, as per the dataset, after 2010 there's a decline in genre variety, which could indicate consolidation around popular genres or shifting industry trends towards digital gaming models.
-The sharp drop suggests a shift from traditional gaming consoles to digital and cloud-based gaming, such as PlayStation, Xbox, and PC has likely led to the phasing out of smaller or less competitive platforms.
+The sharp drop suggests a shift from traditional gaming consoles to digital and cloud-based gaming, such as PlayStation, Xbox, and PC , which has likely led to the phasing out of smaller or less competitive platforms.

 vi) Regional Preferences: While in Europe, North America and Rest of World Racing & Sports games dominate , in Japan niche games like Platform & Puzzle games dominate with 19.32 Million sales.
 •	Action, Adventure, Fighting, and Shooter games also hold a significant share, but much lower than sports games.